Overview

 - The Upper Beaver gold-copper project is part of the Company’s exploration portfolio in the Kirkland Lake camp of northeastern Ontario, which includes the Upper Canada and Anoki-McBean deposits.

-- This project has the potential to produce an annual average of approximately 210,000 oz. gold and 3,600 tonnes of copper over a 13-year mine life.
+- This project has the potential to produce an annual average of approximately 210,000 oz. gold and 3,600 tonnes of copper over a 13-year mine life beginning as early as 2030.

-- In July 2024, the Company approved a $200 million investment over approximately three years to further attempt to de-risk the project, with work that will include developing an exploration ramp and an exploration shaft to depths of 160 metres and 760 metres, respectively, to establish underground drilling platforms and to collect bulk samples.
+- In July 2024, the Company approved a $200 million investment over approximately three years to further de-risk the project, with work that includes ongoing development of an exploration ramp and an exploration shaft to depths of 160 metres and 760 metres, respectively, to establish underground drilling platforms and to collect bulk samples.

 For more information on our exploration projects and activities, see the Company’s recent news.